Skip to content

 Download a Water Right Application Form

-How do I get a temporary water use permit to harvest glacier ice?
+How do I get a temporary water use authorization to harvest glacier ice?

 Download an Application for Temporary Water Use